fourlastor-jams/into-the-wip/documents/The Concept Document.md

     Roguelike, Turn based strategy, Creature collection, (deck building)

-* #### What is the target audience? non-casual gamers, men and women age 21-35
+* #### What is the target audience?
+    The target players are non-casual gamers on Steam looking for a fun challenge, men and women aged 21-35.

+    ##### Psychographics
+    Primary motivators are TODO

+    ##### Demographics
+    Men and women from age 21-35.

+    ##### Technological/Environmental Context
+    Players will be using the game store page Steam to find and play the game.

 * #### What other games are similar?
 Pokemon, "Into the Breach", Coromon

+* #### Unique Selling point
-* #### Why play this game?
+    ##### Why play this game?
     Want more of a tactical challenge than the average pokemon game.
 It also offers harder consequences like death and blood, etc than a pokemon game.
 The tactical challenge mechanics are similar to "Into the Breach".
 The strategic challenge is roguelike-ish.

-* #### What makes the game fun?
+    ##### What makes the game fun?
     Progressing, proficiency/mastery,

 * #### What is the 'One Question'?